khaled-alshamaa/ar-php/README.md

 [Top](#ar-php-project-ar-phporg)

-## _How to Contribute?_
+## _Contributing_
-We always welcome new contributors – especially new programmers.
-But no matter what your skills and interests are, there is a place where you can participate in improving the Ar-PHP project:
+We welcome contributions from the community!
+Whether it is reporting bugs, suggesting new features, or submitting pull requests, your help is valuable.
+Before contributing, please review our project logistics and [TODO list](https://github.com/khaled-alshamaa/ar-php/blob/master/TODO.md) for current tasks and priorities.
+If you are migrating from an older version, check out our [UPGRADE guide](https://github.com/khaled-alshamaa/ar-php/blob/master/UPGRADE.md) to ensure a smooth transition.
+No matter what your skills and interests are, there is a place where you can participate in improving the Ar-PHP project:

 * __Programming:__ Here are some ideas for contribution: Review the To-Dos, add a feature, contribute to a core module, create an extension, and fix a bug.
 * __Quality Assurance:__ Quality Assurance (QA) is one of the most important but understated elements of any software community project.
 It is also something most people can do.
 If you want to help fix Ar-PHP bugs, and you are not a programmer, you can still help by joining the QA team.